Customer information Security awareness Program

 Unsolicited Client Contact

 McGehee Bank will never contact its clients on an unsolicited basis to request their security logon credentials such as the combination of the client’s username and password.
 If you receive a request of this type, not respond to it.
-Please call us immediately at 870-222-3151 or e-mail us at email@example.com to report any activity of this nature.
+Please call us immediately at 870-222-3151 or e-mail us at firstname.lastname@example.org (Email is not considered a secure form of communication.
+Please do not send any private or confidential information via email) to report any activity of this nature.

 McGehee Bank will only contact its clients regarding online banking activity on an unsolicited basis for the following reasons: